Are you an expecting first-time mom and overwhelmed by the amount of baby stuff and clothes out there?

 Again, all of these depend on the season.
 For my August/September Baby, I decided to get a good amount of thin socks, so I always have a backup in my baby’s dresser.

-I also decided to get a couple of mittens to avoid face-scratching.
+I also decided to get a couple of mittens, so the baby can’t scratch their face during the night.

 If you are going to have a winter baby, you should probably get some warm baby winter shoes for whenever you go outside.